ucl-robotics-ai/test-platform-soft-robotics/README.md

 The paper is atttached([see the manuscript](https://github.com/ucl-robotics-ai/test-platform-soft-robotics/blob/main/Paper_manucript/manuscript_accepted_version.pdf)).
 The copyright has been tranferred to the IEEE, this work can be cited as follows:

 J. Shi, W. Gaozhang, H. Jin, G. Shi, and H. Wurdemann.
 "Characterisation and control platform for pneumatically driven soft robots: Design and applications".
-International Conference on Soft Robotics (RoboSoft), 2023.
+IEEE International Conference on Soft Robotics (RoboSoft), 2023.